FitnessKit/FitnessUnits/README.md

 * StringMeasurement - Type that holds a `String` value associated with a `Unit`
 * ValidatedMeasurement - Extension of `Measurement` that provides feedback on validity of data.
+* ValidatedBinaryInteger - BinaryInteger with a validity check
+* ValidatedBinaryFloatingPoint - BinaryFloatingPoint with a validity check

 ## Other Types ##